seanpmaxwell/Typescript-Best-Practices/README.md

 ### Shared categories
 - Let's consider **utils**, **types**, and **constants** the 3 main **shared-categories**.
 And a 4th category **ui** for those working with JSX elements.
   - **utils** runtime logic.
-Functions under `utils` should not fetch IO-data, talk to persistance layers, or import runtime logic from anywhere else other than third-party-libraries or other utility functions in the same directory.
+Functions under `utils` should not fetch IO-data, talk to persistance layers, or import runtime logic from anywhere else other than third-party-libraries or other utility functions in the same file.
 This helps to prevent dependency loops.
   - **constants**: organzing readonly values but can also include functions which return mostly readonly values after some simple formatting (function which returns an error message string with the username inserted into it).
   - **types**: standalone compile-time items (type-aliases and interfaces, never runtime items) that don't need to be coupled with runtime logic in the shared area.
   - **ui:** Any file ending with a `.jsx/.tsx` extension.